gdsad/Prueba_1/README.md

 * Global AU: Rotations around axes
 * Local AU: Face expressions

-The model is completely dened by the positions of its 3D points:
+The model is completely defined by the positions of its 3D points:

 g = g_0 + S*\sigma + A*\alpha